binduwavell/gov/bylaws.md

 #### Board Elections [boardElections]

-Board elections take place every two years.
+Board elections take place every year.
 To be considered, a candidate must be a [voting member][votingEligibility] and must first be nominated by a voting member no later than the end of the nomination period.
 Candidates cannot nominate themselves.

 Other than being a voting member, there are no minimum qualifications for Board members, but it is generally assumed that successful candidates will have demonstrated significant public commitment to the Alfresco community and this organization.